aaronland/go-flickr-api/README.md

 ## Important

 Work in progress.
-Uploads not supported yet.
 There may still be bugs.
 Complete documentation to follow.

 ## Example